ironsmile/nedomi/README.md

 ### Cache Zones

 Our Cache zones are very similar to the [nginx' cache zones](http://nginx.com/resources/admin-guide/caching/) in that they represent bounded space on the storage for a cache.
-If files stored in this space exeed its limitations the worst (cacheing-wise) files will be removed to get it back to the desired limits.
+If files stored in this space exceeds its limitations the worst (caching-wise) files will be removed to get it back to the desired limits.

 Example cache zone: